sickozell/SickoCV/README.md

 'SOLO' button lets the playback/recording/overdubbing only for one of the solo tracks at the same time.
 Solo setting can be changed only if the desired track is not running.

 'XFD' knob sets the crossfade time between the end of the loop and the restart of the same.
-It can be set from 0 to 500ms.
+It can be set from 0 to 1000ms.
 Default is 6ms.
-If 'Fade In on Play' option is enabled for that track in the context menu, when it keeps playing or overdubbing the loop will be faded according to its 'XFD' knob timing.
+If 'Fade In on Play' option is enabled for that track in the context menu, when it starts playing or overdubbing the loop will be faded in according to its 'XFD' knob setting.

 'PAN' knob simply stereo pans the output of the track.
 Panning affects source inputs only on each track output, but not on the main outputs, so the first recording of the loop will not be panned if only main outs are used.